CarboxyDev/CharityLake/README.md

 # CharityLake

-The decentralized way to charity
+The decentralized way to charity.
+Currently in development.

 ---